josephmisiti/awesome-machine-learning/README.md

 <a name="tools-misc"></a>
 #### Misc
-* [DVC](https://github.com/iterative/dvc) - Data Science Version Control is an Open-source Version Control System for Machine Learning Projects
+* [DVC](https://github.com/iterative/dvc) - Data Science Version Control is an open-source version control system for machine learning projects with pipelines support.
+It makes ML projects reproducible and shareable.

 <a name="credits"></a>
 ## Credits